ALive-research/Slicer-Liver/Docs/adr/0004-python-cpp-boundary.md

   unless the case fits one of the two C++ bands (data-only MRML node;
   algorithm library).
 The `/slicer-review` reviewer flags drift.
 - **C++/Python boundary crossings** — VTK observer chains crossing
-  the boundary have non-trivial overhead.
+  the boundary are well-known to have measurable overhead (the Python callback round-trip goes through `vtkPythonCommand`).
 Fine for UI events; bad for per-frame render hooks.
 Keep Python callbacks out of inner loops.
 LayerDM pipelines handle this correctly when used per its API.
+Profile before assuming a Python-side observer is "free".
 - **Some kinds of static typing/introspection** we'd get in C++ are weaker in Python.
 Mitigate with `typing`/`mypy`, but accept that the discipline is convention rather than compiler-enforced.